aws-samples/cryoem-on-aws-parallel-cluster/README.md

    - `<LARGE-PRIVATE-SUBNET-ID>` - The subnet ID for your private subnet
    - `<EC2-KEY-PAIR-NAME>` - The name of your SSH key pair (e.g., `cryosparc-cluster-key`)

+   Make sure to view the multi-tier deployment of instances for node groups.

 8. **Upload the configuration file and post-install script to S3**

    ```bash
    aws s3 cp parallel-cluster-cryosparc.yaml s3://cryosparc-parallel-cluster-<your-account-id>/
    aws s3 cp parallel-cluster-post-install.sh s3://cryosparc-parallel-cluster-<your-account-id>/